TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 49/Genesis 49.3.md

 ---

-Reuben, thou art my first-born, my might, and the beginning of my strength; The pre-eminence of dignity, and the pre-eminence of power.
+"Reuben, you are my firstborn, my might, and the beginning of my strength; excelling in dignity, and excelling in power.